Istanbul E-pass includes Grand Bazaar Tour with English speaking Professional Guide. For details, please check "Hours & Meeting".

 From the Taksim hotels; Take the funicular from Taksim Square to Kabatas.
 From Kabatas, take the T1 tram to Beyazit Grand Bazaar station.
 From the station, the Bazaar is within walking distance Other option is to take M2 line from Taksim Square to Vezneciler Station.
 From there Grand Bazaar is in walking distance.

-From the Sultanahmet hotels; The Bazaar is within walking distance to the majority of the hotels in the area.
+From the Sultanahmet hotels; Grand Bazaar is within walking distance to the majority of the hotels in the area.

 The history of the Grand Bazaar of Istanbul

 The market's history goes back to the 15th century.
 After conquering the city of Istanbul, Sultan Mehmet the 2nd gave an order for a market.
 The reason is an Ottoman tradition.
 As a tradition, after conquering a city, the city's biggest temple would be converted to a mosque.
 The biggest temple of the city before the Turks was the famous Hagia Sophia.
 As a result, the Hagia Sophia became a mosque in the 15th century, and the Sultan gave orders for lots of attachment to Hagia Sophia.
 The extensions include universities, schools, free soup houses.
 And everything should be free in a complex like this.
 For this reason, they needed much money.
 With the Sultan's order, the Bazaar was constructed, and the shops' rents were sent to the Hagia Sophia.